aceslei/public.lab/topic/ecommuod/writeup-001.md

 * Approximately five tables will be used with varying access for native MySQL privileges
 * SSH tunneling may be required/provisioned for entire database access
 * Permission and access model for row-level read/write will be established for each table.

+### Element 003: WEB-API Transaction Handler and related elements

+* Web-based API for handling incoming transaction requests (via REST-API or otherwise)
+* Web-based API for handling incoming RTPN payment notifications (via https)

+#### Operational elements

+* Incoming RTPNs currently obtained over https to specific URL configured in Quikpay Portal
+* Incoming EOD batch reports currently obtained from UO Central IS (see also joey@)

+### Element 004: External Interop with the system

+* Select UO departments may be authorized to submit payment transaction requests (Figure 2016-11-22-004a)
+* Quikpay Portal is authorized to send RTPNs to a specific URL or set of URLs at UO (Figure 2016-11-22-004b)
+* UO Central IS is authorized to send End Of Day batch files (hereinafter "EOD") to a single-purpose Linux account over SCP (Figure 2016-11-22-004c)

+### Element 005: EOD/RTPN/Batches and Transaction Interop

+* Currently the EOD/RTPN input requires shell scripts for parsing and loading.
+* These may be transitioned to MySQL load-data-infile queries for easier maintenance and better performance/throughput.

+### Element 006: Drupal CMS Migrate process

+* Currently the target_system requires routine updates from MySQL to Drupal Migrate, in order to convert the external content into Drupal nodes.
+* The Migrate process requires crontab entries in order to routinely refresh the Drupal CMS as frequently as every few minutes.